kimahlberg/UIWindow-TouchIndicatorExtension/README.md

 Usage
 =====

-To activate the touch indicators, simply call the following code at the end of your application delegate's -applicationDidBecomeActive: method.
+Add the file `UIWindow+TouchIndicatorExtension.m` to your project and call the following code at the end of your application delegate's -applicationDidBecomeActive: method to activate the touch indicators.

     UIWindow *keyWindow = [[UIApplication sharedApplication] keyWindow];
     [keyWindow performSelector:@selector(startIndicatingTouches)];